zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 ## **Step 1**: Connect to your Microservices instance and configure Firewall

 1. We need to enable network access to Microservices from our Classic deployment.
-Without adding ports to Microservices' firewall would cause you failure in next steps.
-Let's make console connection to microservice, copy ip address of `OGG_Microservices_Public_ip` from your note and connect using:
+Without adding ports to Microservices' firewall would cause you failure in the next steps.
+Let's make a console connection to microservice, copy the IP address of `OGG_Microservices_Public_ip` from your note and connect using:

 	**`ssh opc@your_microservice_ip_address -i ~/.ssh/oci`**

-2. Once you are there run below commands, which will add ports and take them in effect.
+2. Once you are there run the below commands, which will add ports and take them in effect.

 	```
 	<copy>